 how SUPER SESI is designed to reduce background levels

 - Coating: the sample gas only encounters stainless steel coated with analytical grade passivated silica in its path to the ionization chamber.
 The clean gas inlet and all outlets are also coated to minimize contamination in the event that the gas accidentally flows backwards.
 Adsorption is dramatically reduced.

 - Electrode-less SESI: By eliminating the electrodes, this configuration greatly reduces the available surface onto which contamination can accumulate.
 Reducing the surface in the ionization region is particularly important because this region is particularly vulnerable to contamination:

-- The areas exposed to the ectrospray plume cannot be passivized because ions would otherwise accumulate onto the coated surfaces, thus destabilizing the electro-spray and changing the electrostatic configuration in an uncontrolled fashion.
+The areas exposed to the ectrospray plume cannot be passivated because ions would otherwise accumulate onto the coated surfaces, thus destabilizing the electro-spray and changing the electrostatic configuration in an uncontrolled fashion.